 In addition to a visa, Americans (or those subject to U.S jurisdiction), must also comply with government regulations that restrict travel to Cuba.
 You cannot travel as a general tourist.
 (So, no bopping off to the beach.)
 Rather, you must fall within one of 12 recognized categories.
 If you are traveling by cruise ship, you will complete a certification at embarkation that identifies which bucket your trip falls into.

-Also, we opted to purchase travel insurance, so we also had to complete a different version of a certification before we ever left home.
+Also, we opted to purchase travel insurance, so we also had to complete a different version of the certification before we ever left home.
 Our travel insurance carrier required that we fax in copies a few months before we sailed.
 Interestingly, the version provided by the travel insurance company had much more descriptive detail as to the categories of authorized travel.

 The Key Categories